artax-malx/oba/README.md

 Order Book Analysis (OBA), a simple tool to aggregate raw order book updates and use the output for research and model fitting.

-Note that all code has to be run from the root directory (except for the C++ code in directory[oba](oba), which is still in development)
+Note that all code has to be run from the root directory (except for the C++ code in directory[oba](oba), which is still in development).

+In the folder [docs](docs) there is a pdf descibing the original assignment by which this was inspired.

 ### Requirements